apache/directory-site/source/mailing-lists-and-irc.md

 ## Project mailing lists

 These are the mailing lists that have been established for this project.
-We haven't a distinguished mailing list for each of the sub-projects : if you have questions about Escimo, Mavibot or ApacheDS, for instance, you have to use the Directory Users or Developpers mailing list.
+We haven't a distinguished mailing list for each of the sub-projects : if you have questions about SCIMple, Mavibot or ApacheDS, for instance, you have to use the Directory Users or Developpers mailing list.

 ### Subscribing